 -Ann Watson Barber Award for outstanding service to the University of Chicago Law School

-Sarah is a member of the Illinois bar and is admitted to practice in the Northern District of Illinois and the Seventh Circuit Court of Appeals.
+Sarah is a member of the Illinois bar and is admitted to practice in the Northern District of Illinois, the Eastern District of Michigan, and the Seventh Circuit Court of Appeals.